How Will a DMP Affect My Credit & Interest Rates?

 - Time to pay off with $300 monthly payments at 6-10% APR = 37-40 months

 So assuming you can qualify for a debt management program and we can help you make a plan to hit your target monthly payment of $300, this may be the solution you need.
 We’ll need to complete a full debt and budget evaluation to see what we can really do for you.
-You can call us toll-free at 1-800-320-9929 to get a confidential evaluation with one of our certified credit counsellors at no charge.
+You can call us toll-free at 1-800-320-9929 to get a confidential evaluation with one of our trained credit counsellors at no charge.

 A final note on credit scores: In most cases, the credit effect of successful debt management program completion is either neutral or positive overall.
 In rare cases, miscommunication or incomplete program paperwork at the outset of the program may cause a creditor to report a missed payment during the first month of enrollment which may be disputed to have the information corrected at a later time.
 This can also usually be avoided by open communication and immediate responses to any requests from your counselling team and/or creditors.